 If you have dietary needs, HIV clinics should be able to offer you appointments with a dietician.
 They can advise you if you are on treatment but are struggling to manage your weight, experience sickness or diarrhoea which makes eating difficult, or if you have been told to take tablets with certain foods.Test for HIV now

-The most recent estimate (2017) suggests there were just over 100,000 people living with HIV in the UK, including 8,000 undiagnosed people who are HIV positive.
+The most recent estimate (2019) suggests there were just over 100,000 people living with HIV in the UK, including more than 5,000 undiagnosed people who are HIV positive.

 People living in London, men who have sex with men, and black African people are disproportionately affected: